isados/markdown-resume/resume.md

 **Technologies used:** Tell people about the languages, apps, technologies you used to succeed at this job.

+### Senior Software Architect, Hooli

+2010-2016, San Francisco, CA

+- This is the job you had before your latest job
+- Did you do anything that wasn't part of your job description, but you excelled at?

+**Technologies used:** Tell people about the languages, apps, technologies you used to succeed at this job.

+### Senior Software Architect, Hooli

+2010-2016, San Francisco, CA

+- This is the job you had before your latest job
+- Did you do anything that wasn't part of your job description, but you excelled at?

+**Technologies used:** Tell people about the languages, apps, technologies you used to succeed at this job.
+### Senior Software Architect, Hooli

+2010-2016, San Francisco, CA

+- This is the job you had before your latest job
+- Did you do anything that wasn't part of your job description, but you excelled at?

+**Technologies used:** Tell people about the languages, apps, technologies you used to succeed at this job.
+### Senior Software Architect, Hooli

+2010-2016, San Francisco, CA

+- This is the job you had before your latest job
+- Did you do anything that wasn't part of your job description, but you excelled at?

+**Technologies used:** Tell people about the languages, apps, technologies you used to succeed at this job.
+### Senior Software Architect, Hooli

+2010-2016, San Francisco, CA

+- This is the job you had before your latest job
+- Did you do anything that wasn't part of your job description, but you excelled at?

+**Technologies used:** Tell people about the languages, apps, technologies you used to succeed at this job.
 ## Awards & Recognition

 - Winner TechCrunch Disrupt 2001